yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/access-camera-display-photos/index.md

 Run the app.
 As a user, you should...

 - See the permissions message
-- Click `Take Selfie` and be taken into the camera
+- Click `Choose a Photo` and be taken into the photo library
-- Take a selfie
+- Choose a photo
-- Click select, or re-take and be able to re-take

 **NOTE:** Occasionally, the permissions message doesn't appear (and it _only_ appears one time); if you don't see it, don't panic.

-What happens once you select a picture?
+What happens once you select a photo?

 <div class="try-it">
   <h2>Discuss</h2>
-  <p>What happens once you select a picture?
+  <p>What happens once you select a photo?
 Why?</p>
   <p>Look at the code - are we in any line of code, giving directions for the program to go back to our original page?
 Where do you think we might want to do this?</p>
 </div>

-We wrote code to access the camera when the `takeSelfieTapped` button was tapped, but we haven't provided the app with directions for what to do with the selected photo.
+We wrote code to access the photo library when the `choosePhotoTapped` button was tapped, but we haven't provided the app with directions for what to do with the selected photo.

-Before we move on to do that, make sure you can also access the Photo Library.
+Before we move on to do that, make sure you can also access the Camera.

 <div class="try-it">
+  <p><em>Note: for the task in this Try It to work, you will need to run the app on an actual device; it will not work on a simulator.</em></p>
-  <h2>Try It: Choose from Library</h2>
+  <h2>Try It: Take a Photo</h2>
-  <p>Establish an action between the "Choose from Library" button and the <code class="try-it-code">ViewController.swift</code> file.</p>
+  <p>Establish an action between the "Take a Selfie" button and the <code class="try-it-code">ViewController.swift</code> file.</p>
-  <p>In that action/function, write code so that the user is taken to the Photo Library when they click the "Choose from Library" button.
+  <p>In that action/function, write code so that the user is taken to the Camera when they click the "Take a Selfie" button.
 If you need a hint, scroll up to the <em>Overview</em> from the UIImagePickerController documentation that we annotated.</p>
 </div>

 ## Displaying Photos